+- Change in the level of consciousness

 - Difficulty breathing (usually shallow and rapid)

 - Change in the heart rate

 - Burned tissue at the route of entry

 - Chest pain

 Other signs and symptoms related to the method of poisoning include:

 Swallowed poisons usually cause nausea, abdominal cramps, diarrhea, and vomiting.
 They may discolour the lips, cause burns in or around the mouth or leave an odour on the breath.